Before my guardian angel

 and what about the applicants—

-was there a sufficient pool to draw
+was there a sufficient pool to drawfrom

 or do dead 1970’s glam-rock drummers